Microcontroller projects

 Important are out_init, out_shiftdir.
 With autopull = True we avoid the pull() command an so one clock cycle and pull_thresh = 32 tells to use all 32 bit from the register. set_base defines the pin.
 Loading the TX FIFO register takes one clock cycle. so the frequency must be 2⁥MHz.

-We could also use a scratch register to set the OSR, but I think this approach is not elegant and there are better solutions.
+So clearly out is not the way to go for a simple square wave, but is better used for parallel output.
+We could also use a scratch register to set the OSR, but I think this approach is not elegant.

 Parallel output to more pins